LoopKit/loopdocs/docs/faqs/glossary.md

 **github.com**: an online service for storing repositories, accessible from a browser

+**GitHub Personal Access Token**: used to enable Browser Build of Loop

 **Glucose Chart**: Display of measured and predicted glucose values

 **Glucose Safety Limit**: Loop will not suggest insulin delivery when glucose prediction (in next 3 hours) goes below this limit; in Loop 2 this was called Suspend Threshold